What Is a Service Blueprint: Definition, Components, Steps, and Free Templates

 They are usually represented with a diagram with swimlanes which represent the different categories of the service blueprint.

-The service blueprint distinguishes between onstage and backstage employee activities which are represented with its key components.
+Now that you know what is a service blueprint, let’s take a look at the key components of service blueprints.
+The service blueprint distinguishes between onstage and backstage employee activities which are represented with the key service blueprint components.

 Then comes the line of visibility.
 All components that come above this line are visible to the customer while the ones that come below it are invisible.